getsentry/sentry-javascript/packages/sveltekit/README.md

    yarn add @sentry/sveltekit
    ```

-3. Create a `sentry.client.config.(js|ts)` file in the root directory of your SvelteKit project.
-   In this file you can configure the client-side Sentry SDK just like every other browser-based SDK:
+### 2. Client-side Setup

+The Sentry SvelteKit SDK mostly relies on [SvelteKit Hooks](https://kit.svelte.dev/docs/hooks) to capture error and performance data.

+1. If you don't already have a `hooks.client.(js|ts)` file, create a new one.

+2. On the top of your `hooks.client.(js|ts)` file, initialize the Sentry SDK:

    ```javascript
     import * as Sentry from '@sentry/sveltekit';